Personal Details about Ashleigh Langhein Letley

 2011 – I started as a Junior Programmer at Ouch! a touch of technology.
 I learned a great deal while working there, and made 2 close friends.

-2014 – I left the corporate work world to help my husband in his business and focus more on writing, blogging, and homemaking, which is an area of my life I feel I needed to focus on for a while.
+2014 – I left the corporate work world to help my husband in his business and focus more on writing, blogging, and homemaking.
+This is an area of my I needed to focus on for a while.
 It is also the year I fell pregnant!

 2015 – Our son was born on 9 April 2015.
 We named him Andrew Letley.
 You can read about my birth experience with Andrew over here.
 I also fell pregnant with our second child towards the end of the year.

-2016 – Our daughter Brynn Lenya Letley was born on 2 August 2017.
-You can read about my birth experience with Brynn over here
+2016 – Our daughter Brynn Lenya Letley was born on 2 August 2016.
+You can read about my birth experience with Brynn over here.

 I love organizing and creating systems.
-The games I played as a child all had structure to them, whether I was creating course material to “play teacher”, making a Lego Holiday resort with a complicated system of bookings and visitors, racing Puppy in my Pocket’s around a Monopoly board (and betting on which one would win), or trying to figure out the formula to beat SimCity each time I played it (I figured it out within a year), I was always developing my organizational skills.
+The games I played as a child all had structure to them.
+I created course material to “play teacher”.
+I made a Lego Holiday resort with a complicated system of bookings and visitors.
+I raced Puppy in my Pocket’s around a Monopoly board (and betted on which one would win).
+I also figured out the formula to beat SimCity each time I played it (I was 12).
+This whole time I was always developing my organizational skills.
 Unfortunately, this didn’t translate into my school work!

 One of the reasons I chose to study programming was because somebody once told me that I wasn’t smart enough to do it.
-In the end, programming came naturally to me, and I thoroughly enjoyed it, especially figuring out how to do something in code.
-But, for some reason, I still wasn’t satisfied.
-I felt like there was something missing, as though I had so much more potential and I wasn’t living up to it.
+In the end, programming came naturally to me.
+I thoroughly enjoyed it, especially figuring out how to do something in code.
+But I got bored as soon as I knew I was capable of mastering it.
+I also got tired of sitting in front of a computer all day, I wanted to experience real life.

-That is when I started my self-reflection and analyzing my MBTI personality type (which is INFJ), so as to better understand myself.
+I started self-reflection and analyzing my MBTI personality type to better understand myself.
+I am an INFJ.
 During this process, I realized that I wasn’t cut out for a corporate work environment.
 I started on a personal journey to figure out myself and what I really wanted from life.

 I love learning new things, especially in different fields.
 If I stay with a certain topic or in a certain environment for too long I become bored with it and need to move onto a new challenge.
 This is a part of what happened when I was working as a programmer.
 I found that I am more of a “Jack of all trades” than a master of a single trade.
 It is less boring for me.

-Homemaking and being my husband’s full-time helper is the only “career” that I have found that gives me complete freedom while still maintaining the structure I need.
+I love being a homemaker.
+I am a mother, housekeeper, teacher, cook and planner.
 I am involved in so many different things, that I am never bored.
 No two days feel the same, and there is so much to learn.
 There are so many business models out there that a person can translate into a home environment.
 A person should never underestimate the skills required to be a housewife, especially if she is taking the role seriously.